Topstep Funded Account Rules Are Explained in Detail for Traders

 What is a funded account?

 With Topstep, the process begins in a simulated account.
 Here, you practice under live market conditions, build consistency, and show risk control.
-Once you meet the objectives, Topstep upgrades you to a live funded account where your profits can be withdrawn.
+After meeting the required objectives, a trader may be called up to a Live Funded Account, subject to review and approval at the discretion of Topstep’s Risk Team.

 Topstep offers multiple account size options: $50,000, $100,000, or $150,000.
 Each size comes with different profit targets, position limits, and a defined Max Loss Limit.
 For instance, the $50K account requires a $3,000 profit target with a $2,000 loss cap, while the $150K account allows bigger position sizes but demands a $9,000 profit target.